Release Date: August 11, 2016

 Being on the Office for Civil Rights' "Higher Education Institutions with Open Title IX Sexual Violence Investigations" list means that an individual believes that a hearing process or outcome did not comply with Title IX.
 A college or university’s appearance on this list does not indicate that the institution is violating or has violated the law.
 Placement on OCR’s list only means that a complaint was filed with the agency, and not that the school was found out of compliance with Title IX.

-What is the university's response to being on the
+What is the university's response to being on the list?

 The OCR review will involve an investigation into a student-specific allegation in order to determine if there was a Title XI violation and we have pledged our full cooperation during this review.
 For the privacy of our students, the University at Buffalo and the Office for Civil Rights will not disclose case-specific facts or details about any ongoing investigation.